Ackwonu-Aikins/Ackwonu-Aikins-test.github.io/README.md

 This repository is built step by step in the tutorial.

 It includes setups for Github.
-This journey has been awesome
+This journey has been awesome.
+All is well because I was reading this time rounc.